lightninglabs/lightning-terminal/docs/config-lnd-integrated.md

 ### Example `loop` command

-This is where things get a bit tricky.
-Because as mentioned above, `loopd` also runs on the same gRPC server as `lnd`.
+This is where things get a bit tricky, because as mentioned above, `loopd` also runs on the same gRPC server as `lnd`.
 That's why we have to both specify the `host:port` as well as the TLS certificate of `lnd`.
 But `loopd` verifies its own macaroon, so we have to specify that one from the `.loop` directory.